racerretrocoder/Flightgear-F-22A-Raptor/README.md

 ## Installation:

-To download this aircraft, press [here](https://github.com/racerretrocoder/Flightgear-F-22A-Raptor/archive/refs/heads/master.zip) or on the green button and then press 'Download ZIP'.
+To download this aircraft, press [here](https://github.com/racerretrocoder/Flightgear-F-22A-Raptor/archive/refs/heads/master.zip) or the green button and then press 'Download ZIP'.

 Once you downloaded the file, move it to a folder where you want to save all of your custom aircraft, if you haven't got one already.
 Then, launch FlightGear, go to the Add-ons tab and add the aircraft folder to the `Additional aircraft folders`.